Fully Licensed, Certified & Insured

 Zone 3 -Less than 2 pCi/L

 In home radon levels are a serious concern.
+Radon exposure is number one cause of lung cancer amoung non-smokers.
+The EPAs has set an "action level" of 4 piC/L, but even that level is still 35 times higher than the allowed exposure from a radioactive dump site.
 There is no safe level of radon exposure.
-In fact, the EPAs action level of 4 piC/L is still 35 times higher than the allowed exposure from a radioactive dump site and 1000 times greater risk than any other EPA carcinogine.
-It's believed be the number one cause of lung cancer amoung non-smokers.
 It is our goal to reduce radon levels as much as absolutely possible, in every home.

 According to the EPA, the most effective and reliable technique for radon reduction, is Active Sub-slab Depressurization.
 Reductions of up to 99% can be achieved.
 We specialize in the Sub-Slab Depressurization method.
 It offers a permanent and effective solution in which we can guarantee the results.

 In order for the system to be effective, suction must be dispersed under as much of the slab as possible.
 If there is a good coarse base under the slab such as crushed gravel or course sand, a single suction point may be adequate.
-However, in some cases, the suction will need to be drawn through more than one area.
-This can be accomplished through multiple suction points or more effectively through tying into an interior drain tile system.
+Otherwise there may be a need for two or more.
+If there is an existing interior drain tile system, we can simply install an air tight sump lid, and tye directly into the drain tile system.